 Combine the sour cream and yogurt in a large bowl.
 Add olive oil, red wine vinegar, lemon juice, fresh dill, and minced garlic.
 You can use garlic powder, but using fresh garlic will take your salad dressing from good to exceptional.

-Add lemon pepper (or regular pepper), sugar, and salt.
+Add lemon pepper (or regular pepper), sugar, and salt and combine well

 If you would like to dress up the serving plate, reserve some whole leaves and frame the salad on a bed of lettuce.